yogurt-foundation/yogurt-css-documentation/src/display.md

 ## Display

-Utility for sets the display box type of an element.
+Utilities for sets the display box type of an element.

 ### Class